 The problem arises when a coauthor, committee member, or reviewer insists that ANCOVA is inappropriate in this situation because one of the following ANCOVA assumptions are not met: (1) The independent variable and the covariate are independent of each other (2) There is no interaction between independent variable and the covariate.

-- When Dependent Variables Are Not Fit for Linear Models, Now What? - When your dependent variable is not continuous, unbounded, and measured on an interval or ratio scale, your model will never meet the Assumptions of the General Linear Model (GLM).
-Today I’m going to go into more detail about these 6 common types of dependent variables, and the tests that work instead.
-Categorical Variables, including both […]
+When Dependent Variables Are Not Fit for Linear Models, Now What?-When your dependent variable is not continuous, unbounded, and measured on an interval or ratio scale, your model will not meet the assumptions of the General Linear Model (GLM).
+Today I’m going to go into more detail about 6 common types of dependent variables that are not continuous, unbounded, and measured on an interval or […]

 Types of variables that will generally fail these criteria include: